miso-lims/miso-lims/changes/change_GLT-3941.md

-Contacts within Projects.
-Can now have multiple contacts per project, and are required to assign a contact role to each added contact.
+Projects can now have multiple contacts